Mackbit/willys-pricehunter/README.md

 # Willys pricehunter

-The Willys pricehunter tracks food prices and discounts over time.
+The pricehunter tracks food prices and discounts over time for the Swedish foodstore `Willys`.
 The project consists of a toy database (a json dict dump) that is created and updated by `scanner.py`.
 The scanner fetches the latest prices of all Willys products and keeps track of price changes over each new week.
 All price data is visualized in the fastapi frontend `main.py`.

 See below screenshot examples for 1) dashboard overview and 2) price history details for some 1st class tomatoes.